A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Classical algorithms for MCP

-The discovery of hidden cliques in an Erdős–Rényi graph $G$ of order $N$ and probability $p$ traces its origins to Ku{\v{c}}era's seminal research \cite{kuvcera1995expected}.
+The discovery of hidden cliques in an Erd\H{o}s-R\'enyi graph $G$ of order $N$ and probability $p$ traces its origins to Ku{\v{c}}era's seminal research\cite{kuvcera1995expected}.
 Ku{\v{c}}era identified that, for sufficiently large constant $c$, a clique of size $c \sqrt{N \log N}$ will predominantly include the vertices with the most connections.
-This foundational insight was further advanced by Alon et al. \cite{alon1998finding}, who applied spectral methods.
+This insight was further advanced by Alon et al.\cite{alon1998finding}, who applied spectral methods.
 Their study established that the optimal detection of a hidden clique in graph $G$ is feasible when the clique size $|C_{HC}|$is at least $c \sqrt{N}$, with $c$ being a sufficiently large constant.